kyilwinhan/autonomous_waitress_robot/README.md

 ---

-## 6. 3D Design, Real Robot and the Workspace
+## 6. 3D Design and Real Robot
 The prototype is designed in SolidWorks.
 ![Prototype](assets/images/img_7_3d_design.png) </br>

-The real robot used light-weight aluminum hollow square as main frame chassis, hold tight by 12mm bolts and nuts, and PVC plates are cut by a CNC machine.
+The real robot used light-weight aluminum hollow as main frame chassis, hold tight by 12mm bolts and nuts, and PVC plates are cut by a CNC machine.
 ![Real Robot](assets/images/img_7_prototype.png)

 The real world testing workspace.